- McDonald's is the world's largest restaurant chain.

-The other 30% is held by the public in the form of shares, ETFs and other funds, of which there are many.
+The public holds the other 30% in the form of shares, ETFs and other funds, of which there are many.
 Not only is the stock a member of the S&P 500, the world’s most closely watched and mimicked index, but the company is also a Dividend Aristocrat.
 That means it is in the Dividend Aristocrat Index and included in another few hundred index-tracking funds which broaden ownership and help support share prices.

 McDonald’s has competition but don't spend time worrying about it.
 Other hamburger joints and fast food restaurants exist nearby at virtually every McDonald’s on the planet but none have the scale, reach, recognition or brand loyalty of McDonald’s.

 Wendy’s, its closest competitor, edged out former No. 2 Burger King during the pandemic through international expansion but it is a mere 25% the size of McDonald’s.
 The No. 4 player, Sonic, is half the size of Wendy’s, so you can easily see the difference in scale.

 It is possible that one of the smaller chains will come up with some winning combination, tactic or product but you can rest assured McDonald's will follow suit to maintain its No. 1 position and stay in the rankings as a top dividend choice.

 Steps to Buy McDonald’s Shares for Dividends